RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 >>> my_dev = sb.launch("rh.SigGen")
 ```

 A component's properties, either normal or with the `commandline` attribute, may be overridden at launch time by passing a dictionary of property IDs and values to the keyword argument `properties`.
-These values will override the default values listed in the PRF file.
+These values override the default values listed in the PRF file.

 ```py
 siggen = sb.launch("rh.SigGen", properties={"sample_rate":100e3,